 ...and the following charts...

-...Members of the Telco 2.0 Executive Briefing Subscription Service can download the full 16 page report in PDF format here.
+...Members of the Telco 2.0 Executive Briefing Subscription Service and the Telco 2.0 Dealing with Disruption Stream can download the full 16 page report in PDF format here.
 Non-Members, please subscribe here or please email firstname.lastname@example.org / call +44 (0) 207 247 5003.